Staying On Course

 Once you know where the main road goes, you’ll know when and where to use the route instructions and how to follow the rally route.

-*Exceptions: Execute a deviation that follows the main road when the instruction is accompanied by official mileage.
+*Exceptions: Execute a deviation that follows the main road when the deviation is labeled MBCU.
+(RRR 6.14) Execute a deviation that follows the main road when the instruction is accompanied by official mileage.
 (RRR 4.6)

 Click here to continue